 My Honest Countertime Review and Results

 I was part of a small group of people allowed to try a preview set of the Countertime cleansing oil, essence, tripeptide serum, and tetrapeptide supreme cream at the end of May 2019.
 I used it for the first time on May 30th and noticed positive changes in my skin the very next day.

 I woke up to my skin feeling incredibly soft and smooth and with a subtle glow to it.
 I could tell immediately how potent these products are!

 Each week my skin has continued to both look and feel better.
 I am actually in awe of just how soft and smooth my skin is.
-I didn’t think that much could happen to improve on my skin’s condition since I have been so diligent with my facial gua sha (learn how to do it here), nutrient-dense diet, and previous skincare regimen that included a hybrid of Countermatch adaptive moisture products and 5YINA hydrolat and facial oil made with Traditional Chinese Medicine herbs for anti-aging.
+I didn’t think that much could happen to improve on my skin’s condition since I have been so diligent with my facial gua sha (learn how to do it here), nutrient-dense diet (especially collagen, take 10% off with my coupon code CURIOUS), and previous skincare regimen that included a hybrid of Countermatch adaptive moisture products and 5YINA hydrolat and facial oil made with Traditional Chinese Medicine herbs for anti-aging.

 I mean, I was already constantly getting compliments on my skin, so I thought I was doing the best I could to care for it.
 Boy was I wrong!

 I’ve been using the full collection (including the antioxidant soft cream and eye cream) since the last week of June and I am so in love.
 I have absolutely noticed that the fine lines on my forehead are less visible.
 And I think my skin is the most radiant it has ever been.

 I am hoping that with a few more weeks of use I will see fading of hyperpigmentation right below my hairline.
 It’s subtle, but I notice it there, and based on all of these papers I’ve referenced, after 12 weeks I should be able to notice a reduction.